 How Does the Social Security Administration Decide if I Qualify for Disability Benefits Due to Joint Problems?

 If you have joint pain or damage from any cause including arthritis, Social Security disability benefits may be available.
-To determine whether you are disabled by your joint condition, the Social Security Administration first considers whether your joint problems are severe enough to meet or equal a listing at Step 3 of the Sequential Evaluation Process.
+To determine whether you are disabled by your joint condition, which is a signs you need a stairlift, the Social Security Administration first considers whether your joint problems are severe enough to meet or equal a listing at Step 3 of the Sequential Evaluation Process.
 See Winning Social Security Disability Benefits for Joint Pain and Joint Damage by Meeting a Listing.
 If you meet or equal a listing because of joint problems, you are considered disabled.
 If your arthritis or other joint condition is not severe enough to equal or meet a listing, Social Security Administration must assess your residual functional capacity (RFC) (the work you can still do, despite your joint condition), to determine whether you qualify for benefits at Step 4 and Step 5 of the Sequential Evaluation Process.
 See Residual Functional Capacity Assessment for Joint Pain and Joint Damage.

 About Joint Pain and Joint Damage

 Impairments Causing Joint Pain or Joint Damage

 Joint pain and loss of joint mobility may be caused by a number of disorders including:

 - Psoriatic arthritis